Mission Aware Cyber-physical Security: Mission Aware Graph Metamodels

 \subsection{Model}

 We produce a common language formalism for security assessment for mission-centric CPS.
-This formalism is both an extension and a generalization of the language presented by Bakirtzis et al.~\cite{bakirtzis2017model}, making connections to the SysML encapsulation and the hierarchy produced by the systems-theoretic approach.
+This formalism makes connections to the SysML encapsulation and the hierarchy produced by the systems-theoretic approach.
 It also introduces the notions of attack chain and mission impact.
 The following terminology is one of potentially several ways to represent the concepts present in this paper.
+We make explicit the types along the wires by augmenting the usual graph presentation with source and target types.
+These help us disentangle the relationships between different elements in the hierarchy of the model; that is, requirements, functions, structure.